Bone Marrow Transplant

 Providers

-A common treatment modality in oncology care is a bone marrow transplant (BMT).
-In this treatment, a patient with cancer has their bone marrow replaced with cells from a donor, often called a graft, so that it no longer contains cancer cells and has the ability to fight cancer.
+A common treatment modality in oncology care is bone marrow transplant (BMT).
+In this treatment, a patient with cancer has their bone marrow replaced with healthy cells from a donor, often called a graft, so that it no longer contains cancer cells and has the ability to fight cancer.

 Preparation for BMT is quite complex and is usually reserved for those who have already undergone chemotherapy.